vid/SenseBase/README.md

 Copy site.json to local-site.json for local site data.

-# Run
+## Run

+Launch the software standalone with `grunt`.

-if including SenseBase from your own project, create a bootstrap (app.js) that looks like this:
+If including SenseBase from your own project, you can create a bootstrap that looks like this:

     var senseBase = require('SenseBase');

     senseBase.start(require('./config.js').config);

-start any services
+Start any services independently.
+For example, `node services/annotations/addRequest.js`.

-then `node app.js`

 # Develop